MikeGillihan/wp-client-reports/readme.txt

 Send an HTML email with update statistics whenever you complete updates to show the value of your work to your client or other site stakeholders.

 Have an idea that should be added?
-Let us know at [SwitchWP](https://switchwp.com/plugins/wp-client-reports/).
+Let me know at [SwitchWP](https://switchwp.com/plugins/wp-client-reports/).

 == Installation ==